 We also think that there are threats that should be reported to law enforcement, and you need to work with law enforcement through those situations, when we talk a little bit about what mitigation plans that we’ve done in the past for organizations that are faced with threats.

 Jen: Yeah.
 Sometimes the people that we’ve worked with have had a hard time understanding the need to reach out for law enforcement, and they don’t feel that it’s reached a certain level to where they need to reach out to law enforcement.
 But the thing is, law enforcement is there to help, so even if the situation does not escalate to that point, it’s not a bad thing to reach out to your local law enforcement partners and help you conduct training.
 They will do that.
 They will help to identify threats as well.
-They will help to provide recommendations around mitigation plans and securing the facilities, and in some cases, they also will provide additional resources as far as, maybe they’ll stay in the area longer, maybe they will do some drive-bys in their squad cars.
+They will help to provide recommendations around mitigation plans and securing the facilities, and in some cases, they also will provide additional resources as far as, maybe they’ll stay in the area longer, maybe they will do some drive-bys in their squad cars, you can read in an article like this how they made the decision on which car to buy.
 And sometimes they will come onsite and walk the halls of your organization’s structure.

 So there’s a lot of resources out there, and law enforcement is one of them.